Tickets are on now on sale for a dining experience redefining culinary storytelling around the world through digital mapping.

 First launched in Dubai by Belgium-based creators Skullmapping and producer Nadine Beshir, Dinner Time Stories has left guests in awe throughout the Arabian Gulf, Europe and its only other North American presentation in Nashville.
 Since its inception, the engaging creativity of Le Petit Chef has rendered Dinner Time Stories a viral internet sensation with hundreds of millions of views around the world on YouTube and social media.

 The show runs Friday to Sunday from Sep.
 29 to Nov.
 25, 2018, with two seatings nightly.
 Corporate buyouts are available weekly on Mondays beginning Oct.
 1. Weekday (Friday and Monday) dinners are at 6 p.m. and 9 p.m., with weekend (Saturday and Sunday) reservations at 5 p.m. and 8 p.m.
-Tickets are $200 per person, with wine pairing packages available, and are on sale to the public beginning July 25 at dinnertimestories.eventbrite.ca.
+Tickets are $200 per person inclusive of tax and gratuity, with wine pairing packages available, and are now on sale to the public at dinnertimestories.eventbrite.ca.
 For groups of 10 or more, please contact [email protected].